 The other side of monotonicity is separability (Vytlacil, 2002).
-In terms of the former, the model assumes that judges weigh the same characteristics of the defendants and value them in a similar fashion.
-Specifically, in my model, one testable implication of such an assumption is that I can write the conviction and incarceration decisions as functions of $\xi^c(\cdot)$, and that $\xi^I(\cdot)$ is not judge specific.
-This is reasonable given that all judges go through the same training and have ultimately the same objective function.
-To evaluate whether the data support this assumption, for a handful of covariates I estimate a random coefficient model, with different coefficients for each judge, and test whether this model provides a better fit, than a model with fixed judge coefficients.
-Table ?? in the appendix shows that overall the data fails to reject the model with fixed coefficients per judge.
+In terms of the former, the model assumes that judges weigh the same characteristics of defendants and value them in a similar fashion.
+Specifically, in my model, one testable implication of such an assumption is that I can write the conviction and incarceration decisions as functions $\xi^{c}(\cdot)$ and $\xi^{I}(\cdot)$ , and that these functions are not judge specific.
+This is a reasonable modeling assumption, given that all judges go through the same training and ultimately should have the same objective function.
+To evaluate whether the data support this assumption, for a handful of covariates I estimate a random coefficient model, with different coefficients for each judge, and test whether this model provides a better fit than a model with fixed judge coefficients.
+Table C2 in the appendix shows that overall, the data fail to reject the model with fixed coefficients per judge.